PeteMichaud/petegames.com/_posts/2013-09-14-accumulators.md

 system.
 It's not even targeting the relatively "low" limbic system--this is hitting in the hindbrain like meth hits the hindbrain.

- {% blog_image heisenberg-accumulator.jpg | I'm the one who clicks %}
+ {% blog_image heisenberg-accumulator.jpg | I am the one who clicks %}

 # Why it Works